JakubPrusGithub/ParkHere/README.md

 Welcome to our iOS mobile app for parking reservations!

 Our app makes it easy and fast to reserve parking spaces in locations all around Warsaw.
-All you need to do is select a place, time, and date for your reservation, and then make a payment.
-Users can also view their reservation history and cancel reservations if needed.
+All you need to do is select a place, time, and date for your reservation, and then make a payment. 🤩

 Our app is user-friendly and provides quick access to the latest free parking spaces.
-This way, users can save time and avoid the stress of searching for a parking spot.
+This way, users can save time and avoid the stress of searching for a parking spot. 😎

 We hope you enjoy using our app!

 <br>